FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 {% clickableImage "img/smartfirewall.svg", "SSH connection blocked by a packet-inspecting firewall" %}

 A "smart" firewall can additionally look inside packets and block connections based on what traffic it sees.
-We'll ignore the semantics and [OSI-Layer](https://en.wikipedia.org/wiki/OSI_model) discussion for now.
 When faced with a smart firewall setup to block either SSH specifically or only allow "normal" HTTPS traffic, you will get a timeout error like this:

 ```tunnelingArticleShell
 $ ssh user@example.com